Opera

 Day 3

-This morning, enjoy an exclusive off-season tour of the striking Santa Fe Opera House, an architectural marvel with a sweeping stage and iconic roof, inspired by the “shape of the sound.”
+This morning, enjoy an exclusive off-season tour of the striking Santa Fe Opera House, an architectural marvel with a sweeping stage and iconic roof, inspired by the “shape of the sound” (subject to confirmation).
 Travel the winding scenic road through the Sangre de Cristo Mountains to Taos for lunch as a group and an opportunity to explore the vibrant town plaza and historic district.
-After, tour the Taos Pueblo, one of the oldest continuously inhabited communities in the United States and the only living Native American community designated both a UNESCO World Heritage Site and a National Historic Landmark.
-While there, visit with Pueblo resident, Jeralyn Lujan Lucero – an acclaimed sculptor, painter, and silversmith.
-Continue to the Greater World Earthship Community, where architecture is art.
-Visit an Earthship Academy Classroom; discuss concepts of Earthship design; and visit several self-sustaining homes that incorporate passive solar architecture, integrated water systems, and indoor agriculture.
-Return to Santa Fe this evening with time to explore the city on your own.
+Visit the Harwood Museum, where you’ll see works tied to Taos’s early-20th-century art scene—an important circle that helped shape Georgia O’Keeffe’s New Mexico years.
+Return to Santa Fe this evening for dinner at a local restaurant.

 Day 4